*DEFIBRILLATORS AVAILABLE AT CLARE HOUSE, LANDSHIPPING; OLD BT KIOSK, MARTLETWY; LAWRENNY ARMS, LAWRENNY*

-Martletwy Community Council's ward incorporates the villages of Lawrenny, Landshipping and Martletwy along with neighbouring communities at Minwear, Coedcanlas and Cross Hands, large parts of which fall within the Pembrokeshire Coast National Park.
+The ward of Martletwy Community Council incorporates the villages of Lawrenny, Landshipping and Martletwy along with neighbouring communities at Minwear, Coedcanlas and Cross Hands.
+Large parts of the community fall within the Pembrokeshire Coast National Park.

 The Community Council is made up of six Councillors elected by residents to represent their interests in matters affecting the local community.
 As more responsibility is given to Town and Community Councils across Wales they are becoming an increasingly important part of local governance.
 The Council meets once a month - normally on the first Monday of each month, except for Bank Holidays.
 Please check the Agenda, or contact us, to confirm the date if you would like to attend.
 If you wish to raise an issue please contact the Clerk at Martletwy Community Council, or your local Councillor (see Contacts).